The Concorde... Airport '79: Box office

 Produced on a budget of $14 million, it earned a little over $13 million in the United States and Canada, thus ending the enormous financial success of the Airport films.
 Internationally the film still performed well, grossing $52 million for a worldwide total of $65 million.

 Aircraft history

 The Concorde aircraft used in the film first flew on January 31, 1975, and was registered as F-WTSC to the Aérospatiale aircraft company.
 It would be re-registered by Aérospatiale as F-BTSC and leased to Air France in 1976.
 In 1989, this Concorde carried Pope John Paul II.

-On July 25, 2000, F-BTSC, as Air France Flight 4590, was hit by runway debris on takeoff, igniting the leaking fuel on the wing's fuel tank (part of the fuselage), and causing the aircraft to crash in the small French town of Gonesse, killing all 109 passengers and crew on board, as well as four on the ground.
+On July 25, 2000, F-BTSC, as Air France Flight 4590, was hit by runway debris on takeoff, igniting the leaking fuel on the wing's fuel tank (part of the fuselage), and causing the aircraft to crash in the small French town of Gonesse, killing all 109 passengers and crew on board, as well as four people on the ground.
 At the time of the accident, F-BTSC had logged 11,989 hours and 4,873 cycles.